 GCSE: 5 lessons per fortnight.

 Year 10 Fine Art covers 2 coursework projects.
 The Autumn term Closely Observed project introduces students to the course and related assessment objectives.
 Students build core drawing and painting skills that they will utilise in future projects.
 Unit 2, Layers in the Landscape, gives students more freedom to explore their own ideas and build on skills developed in project 1.

-In Year 11 Fine Art and Textile Design students prepare and sit a Mock Exam in the Autumn term. .
-From mid January students work on the Externally Set Assignment which culminates in a supervised 10 hour session after Easter.
+In Year 11 Fine Art and Fashion Textiles students prepare and sit a Mock Exam in the Autumn term.
+From mid, January students work on the Externally Set Assignment which culminates in a supervised 10 hour session after Easter.

-Year 12 Fine Art and Textile Design students work on a thematic project from September to mid-February.
+Year 12 Fine Art and Fashion Textiles students work on a thematic project from September to mid-February.
 Students start the project with a series of skills workshops and then conduct a personal project based on the theme.
 Year 12 start preparation for the A-Level coursework unit (Component 1) during the Spring term.
 Students work on the artist/designer investigation section of this unit in the Spring/Summer term.

 In Year 13 Fine Art and Fashion Textile students complete their Component 1.
 This includes the development of a personal project, based on findings from the artist/designer investigation, and completion of the 3,000 word illustrated essay.